 Modern medical acupuncture (a.k.a Western medical acupuncture -- WMA) is needle therapy based on the modern understanding of how the body works.
 Traditional Chinese acupuncture uses a complicated system of ancient ideas that are not easy for modern health practitioners to understand or accept today.
 But many of us find that acupuncture can be understood in scientific terms.
 This makes it easier to use in a modern setting, and it allows researchers to investigate acupuncture in terms that make sense in a modern scientific context.
 Modern medical acupuncture either ignores the traditional ideas of channels ('meridians') and acupuncture 'points' completely or interprets them in a different way.

 'Dry needling' is a term used by some health professionals.
 It means inserting a needle without injecting anything (injection treatment would be 'wet needling').
 'Dry needling' is simply another name for modern medical acupuncture.
 It was coined by people who wanted to distinguish their form of treatment from traditional Chinese acupuncture but it probably generates more confusion than clarity.

 Isn't the traditional version more

 Traditionalists claim that modern medical acupuncture can treat 'simple' problems but that the traditional version is needed for more complicated situations.
 There is no good evidence to support these claims.
 Practitioners of the modern version treat a wide range of conditions successfully.
 Contrary to what is often believed, acupuncture in China today ia mostly done in the modern way.
-The journal Acupuncture in Medicine, a BMJ publication, has many scientific papers on acupuncture by Chinese authors.
+The journal Acupuncture in Medicine, a BMJ publication that only publishes papers on modern acupuncture, has many scientific papers on acupuncture by Chinese authors.

 How can you learn acupuncture in a short